Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: System Design

 \subsection{\sol~ framework}

 A typical management system for a cluster of containers, such as Docker Swarm~\cite{docker} and CNCF Kubernetes~\cite{k8s}, involves managers and workers.
-It works in a distributed manner, in which managers, on the one hand, interact with the users, analyze their requests as well as manage the workers that associated with this cluster and workers, on the other hand, are the workhorses that provide the computing resources, such as CPU, GPU and memory, to execute the tasks, store the data as well as report their status to managers.
+It works in a distributed manner with managers and workers.
+The managers interact with the users, analyze their requests, and manage the workers associated with this cluster and workers.
+The worker nodes are the workhorses that provide the computing resources, such as CPU, GPU, and memory, to execute the tasks, store the data, and report their status to managers.

 \sol~ employs the manager-worker architecture.
-In \sol, the manager collects QoE targets from clients, pass them the workers and maintains an overall performance assessment table to keep monitoring the real-time performance of all the active workloads in the system.
+In \sol, the manager collects QoE targets from clients, passes them to the workers, and maintains an overall performance assessment table to monitor the real-time performance of all the active workloads in the system.
 The workers, who host the deep learning applications, track the performance of each individual model and its real-time resource usages.
-According to the QoE targets, the worker dynamically adjust resource limits for each container to achieve best overall performance among all models that resident in it.
+According to the QoE targets, the worker dynamically adjusts resource limits for each container to achieve the best overall performance among all models that resident in it.